wavefrontHQ/observability-for-kubernetes/docs/troubleshooting.md

 wavefront   Healthy   Running (1/1)   Running (1/1)       Running (3/3)    Running (3/3)   3h3m   All components are healthy
 ```

-### Proxy not running or unhealthy
+### Proxy Not Running or Unhealthy

-The Wavefront Proxy forwards logs, metrics, traces and spans from all other components to Operations for Applications.
-No data flowing into Operations for Applications likely means the proxy is failing.
+The Wavefront proxy forwards logs, metrics, traces and spans from all other components to Operations for Applications.
+No data flowing into Operations for Applications means that the proxy might be failing.

-Check the Proxy logs for errors
+Check the proxy logs for errors
 ```
 kubectl logs deployment/wavefront-proxy -n observability-system | grep ERROR
 ```

-### Common Proxy log errors
+### Common Proxy Log Errors

 #### HTTP 401 Unauthorized
 Run the following command to get your current token and follow resolution steps highlighted in [HTTP 401 Unauthorized ERROR Message](https://docs.wavefront.com/proxies_troubleshooting.html#proxy-error-messages)